Cheapest monthly rolling energy tariff in the UK (guide)

 How long does an energy switch take in Great Britain?

-Switching times can vary by supplier and circumstances.
-Some switches can be completed quickly, but issues like meter details, address matching, or debt can slow it down.
+Switching is free and usually takes around 5 working days.
+Issues like meter details, address matching, or debt can slow it down.
 Your new supplier will confirm your expected switch date.

 Trust, transparency and how we assess “cheapest”